GiggleLiu/QuantumCircuitBornMachine/README.md

     - search "Colaboratory" and "CONNECT"
 3. You can make a copy of notebook to your google drive (File Menu) to save your edits.

+Also, we have provided a Julia code [here](https://quantumbfs.github.io/Yao.jl/latest/tutorial/QCBM/).

 ## Run Bar-and-Stripes Demo on Your Localhost

 ```bash